AndriousSolutions/mvc_pattern/README.md

 ![viewandcontroller](https://user-images.githubusercontent.com/32497443/48676337-6844d100-eb33-11e8-8405-be476668f431.jpg)

 Maybe we don’t want that.
-Maybe we want the View to be solely concern with the interface and only determine when to rebuild or not.
+Maybe we want the View to be solely concern with the interface and determine solely when to rebuild or not.
 It’s a simple change.
 ![myhomepage2](https://user-images.githubusercontent.com/32497443/48676526-13ef2080-eb36-11e8-8c7a-d1dc5886b39f.jpg)
 The View knows how to 'talk to' the Controller, but the Controller doesn't need to know how to 'talk to' the View.
 Notice what I did to the Controller?
 Makes the API between the View and the Controller a little clearer.